stefandominicus/ePortfolio/index.md

 <hr>
 <h2>Before you go...</h2>
 <p>
   Here's a copy of my CV.
-This portfolio goes into more detial in some areas, particularly my projects, but my CV contains all the most important information you may want to know about me.
+This portfolio goes into more detail in some areas, particularly my projects, but my CV contains all the most important information you may want to know about me.
 </p>

 <div class="linkbox">